-Business customers excl. public-sector entities and leasing amounted to DKK 26.6 billion in 2022, as shown in figure 6.6, which is an increase of DKK 3.0 billion on 2021.
+Business customers excl. public-sector customers and leasing amounted to DKK 25.8 billion in 2023, as shown in figure 6.6, which is a reduction of DKK 0.8 billion relative to 2022.

-Figure 6.6 Loans and advances excl. reverse repo agreements by category
+Loans and advances excl. reverse repo agreements by category DKKbn